Why Socialists Should Support Democratic Reform in the UAW

 It is too late for Local 2865 to make a difference in the first round of this campaign.
 But we hope that as a new push builds for 2021, leaders of our local will throw their support behind rank-and-file members and support the organizing to make a special convention a reality.
 And either way, we look forward to building the fight for reforming the UAW in the next year.

 Keith Brower Brown is a member of UAW Local 2865, currently serving the steward of a small department at the University of California, Berkeley.
-Hannah Ehrlinspiel is a former unit chair of UAW 2865 at UC Berkeley.
+Heather Rust is a former unit chair of UAW 2865 at UC Berkeley.
 Nick French is a member of UAW 2865 at UC Berkeley.
-Keith, Hannah, and Nick are active organizers in East Bay DSA and its Bread & Roses caucus.
+Keith, Heather, and Nick are active organizers in East Bay DSA and its Bread & Roses caucus.